Darwin T. Turner Scholars Program FAQs

 Students invited to apply for the Darwin T. Turner Scholarship Program are asked to provide a statement/respond to essay questions on their diversity and/or leadership experiences.

 These responses are carefully reviewed by a committee of faculty, staff, and alumni represenatives from across the university.
 Final decisions regarding scholarship recipients are made by Mid-March.
-All applicants will be notified of their application status via email.
+Only applicants who have been accepted into the program will be notified of their application status via email.

 - 8 semesters of in-state tution